 - On-demand learning in micro-video modules

-- Dynamic content repositories organized to mirror how sellers consume information
+- Dynamic content repositories organised to mirror how sellers consume information

 These three elements create a blended learning experience that gives reps of different learning styles and time zones access to content they need when they need it.